 |Define How You Want Acrolinx To Recognize Your Content|

-Content Groups let you create logical collections of your content that reflect how you think about your projects.
+Content Groups let you create logical collections of your content that mirror how you think about your projects.
 For example, you might want to group all the content published on your blog or all the content from your marketing department.

 You can then view and compare aggregated metrics by Content Group.
 You can set a target score for each Content Group.